-Bits Name Function [4] WATCHRST Counter reset.
+Bits Name Function 1 [7:6] TRACE Trace capture control.
+0b00 Trace is captured when Trigger Signal Comparison succeeds.
+0b01 Trace is captured when Trigger Counter Comparison succeeds.
+0b10 Trace is captured every ELACLK cycle.
+0b11 Counter trace: Trigger State counters are enabled with COUNTSRC = 0 and traced when there is a Trigger Signal Comparison .
+Counters must also be selected in CNTSEL.
+[5] COUNTSRC Counter so urce select.
+0b0 Counter is incremented every ELACLK cycle.
+0b1 Counter is incremented when Trigger Signal Comparison matches.
+[4] WATCHRST Counter re uter reset.
 0b0 Do not reset the counter after a Trigger Signal Comparison match.
 0b1 Reset the counter after a Trigger Signal Comparison match.
 The counter acts like an activity watchdog timer, only allowing advancement to the next Trigger State when the Trigger Counter Comparison is reached.
 The counter is reset by a signal comparison.
-Note Setting WATCHRST moves all trigger states to Final State for the TTSR.ALTTSn=1 trigger state when the COUNTCOMP value is matched.
-[2] COMPSEL Comparia meda Asta as both a soundar anable and a salast for the comparison mode [3] COMPSEL - on mode.
+Note Note Setting WATCHRST moves all trigger states to Final State for the TSSR.ALTTSn=1 trigger state when the COUNTCOMP value is matched.
+[3] COMPSEL Compariso n mode.
 Acts as both a counter enable and a select for the comparison mode.
 0b0 Disable counters and select Trigger Signal Comparison mode.
 0b1 Enable counters and select Trigger Counter Comparison mode.
-[2:0] СОМР Trigger Sig gnal Comparison type select.
-06000 Trigger Signal Comparisons disabled.
+[2:0] COMP Trigger Si ignal Comparison type select.
+0b000 Trigger Signal Comparisons disabled.
 The enabled counters count clocks immediately after the Trigger State has been entered and generate a programmable Output Action and transition to the next Trigger State when the Counter Compare Register count is reached, that is when a Trigger Counter Comparison match occurs.
 0b001 Compare type is equal (==).
 0b010 Compare type is greater than (>).
 0b011 Compare type is greater than or equal (>=).
 0b101 Compare type is not equal (!=).
 0b110 Compare type is less than (<).
 0b111 Compare type is less than or equal (<=).

-3.10.3 Next State registers
+3.6.3 Next State registers